Tuanaoz/HTML-CSS/README.md

 # HTML-CSS
-my personal journey to improve my HTML and CSS skills
+my journey to improve my HTML and CSS skills